movementlabsxyz/MIP/MIP/mip-21/README.md

 The use of a multisig setup adds a layer of security, with aggregated signatures preventing unauthorized access.
 The transfer allowance mechanism further mitigates potential breaches by limiting how much can be transferred.

 ### 3. **Performance Impacts**:
-Because we would use a multisig off-chain signature to complete bridges, the set of attestors and the multisig address to produce the signature that we have to check the message against it could be the same set of the L2 Settlement signers.
+Because we would use a multisig off-chain signature to complete bridges, the set of attesters and the multisig address to produce the signature that we have to check the message against it could be the same set of the L2 Settlement signers.
 This method reduces the computational overhead associated with multiple on-chain transactions and simplifies the bridge process.
 The reliance on a proven mechanism ensures minimal performance degradation.
 It also provides a bridging service with 1:1 bridging with minimal logic that could be potentially used for exploits.
 It could also facilitate aggregating bridges since a merkle root could be used to handle the validity of the logic.